pierky/arouteserver/docs/LIVETESTS.rst

                          std_comms=["65535:666"], lrg_comms=[])

 `Travis CI log file <https://travis-ci.org/pierky/arouteserver/>`_ contains the latest built-in live tests results.
-Since (AFAIK) OpenBGPD can't be run on Travis CI platform, the full live tests results including those run on OpenBGPD can be found on `this file <https://github.com/pierky/arouteserver/blob/master/tests/last>`_.
+Since (AFAIK) OpenBGPD can't be run on Travis CI platform, the full live tests results, including those run on OpenBGPD, can be found on `this file <https://github.com/pierky/arouteserver/blob/master/tests/last>`_.
+Starting with version 6.5, the Portable edition of OpenBGPD has been used to run some tests on TravisCI too.

 Setting up the environment to run live tests
 --------------------------------------------